• Print the current newsletter

 will empower us to prepare for the Lord

 in the spirit of humility and service,

 Fr Robert D'Souza

-There will be a brief meeting with Father after 10.30am Mass on Sunday 17th December
+A brief meeting with Father after 10.30am Mass today.

-December, Kiaraiti and Tita Kaneama and family will light the candle for the Third
+Today, Kiaraiti and Tita Kaneama and family will light the Advent Wreath candle for the 3rd Sunday of Advent.

 Christmas Mass Timetable